VarunSahu05/Mileage_Prediction/README.md

-# Mileage Prediction - Reegression Analysis
+# Mileage Prediction - Regression Analysis

 The mileage prediction model uses regression analysis to predict the fuel efficiency (mileage) of a vehicle based on various input features.